-Extreme weather events such as hurricanes, floods, heatwaves, and wildfires are causing devastating effects on public health.
-These events can lead to injuries, displacement, mental health challenges, and even loss of life.
-Rising global temperatures and climate change have made these occurrences more frequent and severe, prompting the need for proactive measures to protect communities.
-Understanding the connection between climate change and public health is crucial as we face increasingly unpredictable weather patterns.
+Extreme weather events such as hurricanes, floods, heatwaves, and wildfires are having an increasing impact on public health.
+These disasters can cause injuries, displacement, mental health challenges, and even loss of life.
+As global temperatures continue to rise, these events are becoming more frequent and severe, putting additional pressure on healthcare systems and vulnerable communities.
+Understanding how climate change contributes to these extreme events is essential to developing strategies that protect people and reduce long-term risks.

 Use the online submission form when sending your articles to help us track all of your submissions.
 Please try to write about the above topic.
 Your response should be at least 1,000 words.